We meet Sundays at 5 pm, for stories, music, food, Communion, community, and whatever else you show up with.

 What to expect/know: You're welcome to come as you are.
-Fresh from the beach, and still wearing your bathing suit?
+Fresh from the beach [why], and still wearing your bathing suit?
 A-ok!
 Is your kid prone to fussy outbursts?
 Us, too!
 In junior high and more interested in folding origami (or whatever) during worship?
 We've got a place for that!

 Dress is casual (or whatever you're comfortable in).
 The welcome is wide and real.
-We sing songs with guitar, sometimes with keyboard, sometimes acapella.
-We learn new songs, old hymns, chants, and rounds.
-Service usually an hour to an hour and fifteen minutes.
+We sing almost exclusively pop songs, chosen for that night’s theme, with drums and keyboard.
+Service is about an hour and fifteen minutes.
 If you want to know a bit more about what it feels like, here are some reports from people who aren't pastors here:

 Ruth, 7th grader (Chicago).
 "I am glad I went to a service that wasn’t boring.
 I would have had a much blander experience if I had gone to any other church.
 Gilead was unique and endearing and I am glad that I went.
 I would definitely consider returning."
 Read Ruth's whole reflection here.